 Who Owns Your Brand?

-The following is an abridgement of an article by Blade president Wayne S. Roberts which first appeared in Strategy Magazine.
+The following is an abridgement of an article by Blade president Wayne S. Roberts which first appeared in the January 2003 issue of Strategy Magazine.

 Time was when branding was simple.
 You would establish the attributes and the value proposition of your brand; dress it up to communicate those elements and take an educated guess as to who might buy into your promise.
 Then you'd send the whole works out into the cold, cruel world to find new friends.
 And, of course, bring back the cash.